OWASP/SecureTea-Project/doc/en-US/user_guide.md

 8. Cleaning the found files: Opt for either **auto-delete** or **manual** delete option, in auto-delete the file found malicious is automatically deleted, whereas in manual it requires the confirmation of the user.

 9. **Custom** and **Full** scan options

+## Web Deface Detection
+Monitor server files to detect any changes, roll back to default in case of defacement.

+**Features:**
+1. Auto locate the server files based on the user choice of server (i.e. Apache, Nginx, etc.) and the operating system detected.

+2. Allow user to overwrite the above default auto-located file path and use their custom file path.

+3. Scan the directory for files and generate a cache / backup of the files.

+4. Generate SHA 256 hashes of each file and use them for comparison.

+SecureTea Web Defacement Detection would detect file addition, deletion and modification and roll back to the original file immediately.
+It would not allow addition of any new files, deletion of files or any type of modification to the current existing files.

 ## License
 **MIT License**